 The MVO Platform is pleased that the Dutch government has expressed support for the introduction of comprehensive legislation for responsible and sustainable business conduct (RBC).
-It is extremely positive that the government views this legislation ‘as a core element of new policy’, as outlined in a policy document [in Dutch].
+It is extremely positive that the government views this legislation ‘as a core element of new policy’, as outlined in a policy document.
 However, the MVO Platform urges the government not to simply wait in anticipation of future RBC policy from the European Commission, but in the meantime to get to work on its own legislation for the Netherlands.

 For years, the MVO Platform has been advocating mandatory due diligence in the Netherlands.
 Support for this is extensive: employers’ organisations and trade unions have spoken out in favour of introducing RBC legislation via the SER (Dutch Social and Economic Council) advisory report.
 In addition, the MVO Nederland network, which consists of more than 2,000 businesses, as well as a group of 50 businesses in the Netherlands previously appealed to Minister for Foreign Trade and Development Cooperation Sigrid Kaag to pursue RBC legislation.